anrayliu/pyvidplayer2/documentation.md

  - `set_interp(interp: str | int) -> None` - Changes the interpolation technique that OpenCV uses.
 Works the same as the `interp` parameter (see `interp` above).
 Does nothing if OpenCV is not installed.
  - `set_post_func(func: function(numpy.ndarray) -> numpy.ndarray) -> None` - Changes the post processing function.
 Works the same as the `post_func` parameter (see `post_func` above).
  - `get_pos(): float` - Returns the current position in seconds.
  - `seek(time: float | int, relative: bool = True) -> None` - Changes the current position in the video.
 If relative is `True`, the given time will be added or subtracted to the current time.
 Otherwise, the current position will be set to the given time exactly.
-Time must be given in seconds, and seeking will be accurate to one hundredth of a second.
-Note that frames and audio within the video will not yet be updated after calling seek.
+Time must be given in seconds, with no precision limit.
+Note that frames and audio within the video will not yet be updated after calling seek. `update()` or `draw` must be called for internal processing to start.
 If the given value is larger than the video duration, the video will be seeked to the last frame.
 Calling `next(video)` will read the last frame.
  - `seek_frame(index: int, relative: bool = False) -> None` - Same as `seek` but seeks to a specific frame instead of a time stamp.
 For example, index 0 will seek to the first frame, index 1 will seek to the second frame, and so on.
 If the given index is larger than the total frames, the video will be seeked to the last frame.
  - `update() -> bool` - Allows video to perform required operations. `draw` already calls this method, so it's usually not used.
 Returns `True` if a new frame is ready to be displayed.
  - `draw(surf: pygame.Surface, pos: (int, int), force_draw: bool = True) -> bool` - Draws the current video frame onto the given surface, at the given position.
 If `force_draw` is `True`, a surface will be drawn every time this is called.
 Otherwise, only new frames will be drawn.
 This reduces CPU usage but will cause flickering if anything is drawn under or above the video.
 This method also returns whether a frame was drawn.